 Once the microSD is prepared, ensure the Tapuino power is off and place the microSD into the card reader.
-You can now turn on power to the Plus/4.
-The Plus/4 will provide power the Tapuino.
+You can now turn on the Plus/4 power.
+The Plus/4 will provide power to the Tapuino.

 The Tapuino includes four buttons used to navigate the Tapuino interface as shown in the table below: